Uum peninsula

 The Uum peninsula is an extensive, arid, area to the south-east of the Xantian Isthmus.
 The area is known as a dry, desert-like region.

 The region now belongs to the Empire of Jagrad and is now controlled as the most southern province of this empire.
-The satrap of the Uum Peninsula province resides in the city of Qams.
+The satrap of the Uum Peninsula province resides in the city of Bamasa.

 Uum Peninsula Illustration